Moving Van Cost Calculator: The True Cost of a Rental Truck in 2026

 Is U-Haul cheaper than Penske?

-It depends on the move type.
-For one-way long-distance moves, Penske is often 10–20% cheaper because their pricing includes insurance and they have lower environmental fees.
-For short local moves (under 20 miles), U-Haul's lower daily rates make it cheaper despite higher per-mile charges.
-For the most accurate comparison, get quotes from both companies for your specific route, dates, and truck size.
-The cheapest option varies by route and season.
+It depends on the move.
+For one-way long-distance moves Penske is often 10–20% cheaper because it includes insurance and unlimited miles and has lower environmental fees.
+For short local moves (under 20 miles), U-Haul's lower daily rate can win despite higher per-mile charges.
+Get quotes from both for your specific route, dates, and truck size — the winner changes by route and season.

 Do I need insurance for a rental truck?

 Your personal auto insurance and credit card may already cover rental trucks — check before buying the rental company's coverage.
-If not covered, purchasing damage waiver insurance ($14–$45/day) is highly recommended.
-A single accident in a rental truck without coverage can result in $5,000–$25,000+ in liability.
-Penske and Budget include basic liability coverage in their rates; U-Haul requires you to purchase it separately or sign a liability waiver.
+If not covered, damage-waiver insurance ($14–$45/day) is highly recommended; a single uninsured accident can cost $5,000–$25,000+.
+Penske and Budget include basic liability in their rates; U-Haul requires you to buy it separately or sign a liability waiver.

 Can I rent a moving truck one-way?